-Top 3 Best Lathes For Bowl Turning In 2023
+3 Best Lathes For Bowl Turning (2024 Buying Guide & Review)

-In this article, we are going to review the best wood lathe for bowl turning so you can decide which one is going to be perfect for you.
+In this article, we are going to review 3 best wood lathes for turning bowls and help you decide which one is going to be perfect for your project!
+We will also discuss what you need to look for when purchasing one.

 71JRrqfIfNL._AC_SL1500_ (1) RIKON Power Tools 70-105 #2 taper SEE BEST PRICE

 As many people know, turning wood on a lathe is one of the most common methods for shaping wood.
-Whether you are turning bowls or other objects, there are plenty of options to choose from.
+If you are turning bowls, these are 3 best options to choose from:

 JET JWL-1221V Wood Lathe for Turning Bowls

-The Jet JWL-1221VS 12″ x 21″ Wood Lathe is the perfect product for woodturning small to medium projects!
-The lathe can be adjusted to run at 60-3,600 RPMs which allows the user to work with different types of wood.
+The Jet JWL-1221VS wood lathe is the perfect product for woodturning small to medium projects!
+The lathe can be adjusted to run at 60 – 3,600 RPMs which allows the user to work with different types of wood.

-The digital readout is integrated and conveniently located on the side of the machine – no more bending over to change speeds when you’re working!
+The digital readout is integrated and conveniently located on the side of the machine.
+Therefore, no more bending over to change speeds when you’re working!

 The lathe can be operated in reverse by flipping a switch.
-It also has a tachometer that is helpful in returning to a speed that worked in the past time.
+Moreover, it has a tachometer that is helpful in returning to a speed that worked in the past time.

 • Solid construction